 A Subdirectory is like a subfolder of a website.
 As we arrange one big folder in different subfolders, similarly we arrange our website in subdirectories.
 For example, if you want to divide your website into different sections, one of them being a blog section.
 You will create a subdirectory called blog.
 A subdirectory is not distinct from your website.
-Its a part of your website.
+It’s a part of your website.
 Individual directories are located at the right of your website domain name such as www.abc.com/blog.
 Subdirectories are mainly small parts or segments of the main website that is not different from the main site.

 Merits of having Subdirectories:

 We understood one major thing that what are these subdomains and subdirectories but now we stumble upon yet another question as to what to choose between them.
 Should I use a subdomain for my website or should I limit it to a subdirectory?
 Let’s try and answer this question.
-In most cases, you should go with creating subdirectories as much as possible.
-Since subdirectories are better from an SEO point of view, they can make your website rank good in search engines.
+In most cases, you should go by creating subdirectories as much as possible.
+Since subdirectories are better from an SEO point of view, they can make your website rank well in search engines.

-On the other hand, if you want a staging website, and does not want to rank it in google then you can create a Subdomain since Google will consider it as a separate site.
+On the other hand, if you want a staging website, and do not want to rank it in google then you can create a Subdomain since Google will consider it as a separate site.
 But on the other hand, creating a subdirectory is much more straightforward.
 You can create a number of them.
 You can also manage your subdirectories in Google Analytics in a much easier way than those subdomains.